MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-serviceaccesspoint.md

 ---
-Description: 'Represents a service access point (SAP), which is able to utilize or invoke a service.
-SAPs indicate that a service is available for other entities to use.' ms.assetid: '09349c95-3f7e-46c5-bea1-c3d14ee16a2a'
+Description: Represents a service access point (SAP), which is able to utilize or invoke a service.
+SAPs indicate that a service is available for other entities to use. ms.assetid: 09349c95-3f7e-46c5-bea1-c3d14ee16a2a
-title: 'CIM\_ServiceAccessPoint class'
+title: CIM\_ServiceAccessPoint class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_ServiceAccessPoint class